 For mobile devices, get the Gunks App - both iPhone and Android versions are available.
 Guides to the Trapps, Nears, Peterskill, Trapps Bouldering and Peterskill Bouldering are each offered.
 This app offers GPS navigation and high-res cliff images.

-Mike Rawdon and Marty Molitoris recently published A Rock Climber's Guide to the Peter's Kill Climbing Area - find it at Rock & Snow, the Peterskill center, or on on Ebay.
+A Rock Climber's Guide to the Peter's Kill Climbing Area by Mike Rawdon and Marty Molitorist is available at Rock and Snow.
 A mobile version is available through the Gunks App.

-Other guides include The Gunks Select, a best-of selection covering the Trapps, Nears and Skytop by Dick Williams, Vulgarian Press, 1996 (out of print); The Gunks Guide, Third Edition, Todd Swain, Falcon Press, 1995; and THE GUNKS, from Zach Orenczak and Rachael Lynn (Extreme Angles Publishing).
+Other guides include The Gunks Select, a best-of selection covering the Trapps, Nears and Skytop by Dick Williams, Vulgarian Press, 1996 (out of print); The Gunks Guide, Third Edition, Todd Swain, Falcon Press, 1995.

 Getting There